godiard/help-activity/source/turtleart_tutorials/euclid.rst

 With all of these objections that I have been raising, you might wonder how I got the Turtle to carry out the three Euclidean constructions in the first illustration above.
 That's easy.
 I cheated.
-Take a look at the `program <Activities/TurtleArt/Tutorials/Euclid/Cheating>`__ for these postulated constructions to see how.
+Take a look at the :ref:`program <euclid-cheating>` for these postulated constructions to see how.

 *The advantages of the method of postulation are great.
 They are the